 Since tuition charges for graduate assistants are allowable direct charges on federal contracts and grants and many other types of non-federal contracts and grants, the University will ordinarily require tuition charges for graduate assistants to be built into contract and grant budgets at the current graduate tuition rate for year one, and with a 3% annual increase in subsequent years, in anticipation of likely future tuition increases.
 The tuition charges to grants and contracts will be at the same partial tuition scholarship level as the University provides to graduate assistants supported from E&G funds.
 Also, the same minimum value for the assistantship, required to trigger the tuition scholarship, will apply.
 This practice applies to both graduate research assistants and graduate administrative assistants who are to be supported on such external grants and contracts, with the following exceptions.

 In cases where a funding agency has an explicit policy stating that tuition charges are not allowed on contracts and grants, the University will consider providing comparable tuition scholarships for students supported on such contracts and grants.
 The Office of Research and Sponsored Programs, in consultation with the Graduate School, will make such commitments at the time that proposal transmittal sheets are prepared.
-Also, in cases where a funding agency requires a matching contribution, the University may use partial tuition waivers for graduate assistants as a means of presenting this match.
+Also, in cases where a funding agency requires a matching contribution, the University may use partial tuition scholarships for graduate assistants as a means of presenting this match.